 Get monthly cash flow to the point of consistent breakeven.

-In the selling for startups is all about mechanics – getting to breakeven as fast as you can.
+Selling for startups is all about mechanics – getting to breakeven as fast as you can.
 So, you need to understand exactly what it takes to get to breakeven and forget about all the “bells and whistles.”
 You can look at the sexy side of sales after your business is on solid ground!

 Selling for Startups Means-How Many Sales Does It Take to Breakeven?